pivotal-cf/pivotal-ui/CONTRIBUTING.md

 **Don't create a new file!!!** Write your hologram docs and any css in `src/pivotal-ui/components/alpha/alpha.scss`.

+Write your tests in `spec/pivotal-ui-react/alpha/alpha_spec.js`.
+Then run `gulp jasmine-react` to test in the browser or `gulp jasmine-react-ci` to test headlessly with PhantomJS.

 The `package.json` file should contain a homepage that links to the styleguide (http://styleguide.pivotal.io/react.html#component-name), the version